rust-stuco/lectures/week8/ownership_p2.md

 - `*x` (_not_ `x`) gains W permissions

 <!--
+Prevents data races:
+* `v` loses all access permissions *including* R, since the old memory location may be invalidated.
+Remember our vector resizing example!
-The variable holding the reference / pointer is immutable, even if we can mutate through the reference -->
+* The variable holding the reference / pointer is immutable (`x`), so that we can't reassign it to point elsewhere while the value it points to (*x) is being modified
+-->